alfredomancho/mnist_digit_classifier/readme.md

 - Testing the trained model on user generated test images (PNG) of handwritten digits of any size and colour

 ## Structure
 - **model.py**: Complete script for data prep, model creation, training, evaluation, and plotting.
+Saves trained model to .h5 file.
 - **load_model_predict_one_digit.py** Script for preprocessing the user generated test images and making the prediction using the trained model.
 - **loss_curves.png**: Sample plot showing training and validation loss over epochs.
 - **my_digit6_rotated_lightb.png**: User-generated test digit image